 Running custom ITB’s, with GT3 type ecu controlled intake plenum, all controlled by a dual mapped Motec 600ECU into custom equal length headers leading to an ecu controlled GT3 rear exhaust, all driver operated by a dash mounted sport button, the engine can give you 400bhp of quiet cruising or at press of a button a snarling 425bhp of fury.

 But again, it didn’t stop there, it wasn’t just about the power the engine would produce, but how we could get most of that power to the road that mattered.
 Continuing with the modern day solutions to address the old school tech ethos, and we started with the fan.
-The fan had not really evolved since the early air-cooled engines that could trace their roots back to the VW Beatle and the 912, so we went out to some Porsche enthusiasts that just happened to design jet turbine blades for aircraft engines as their day jobs.
+The fan had not really evolved since the early air-cooled engines that could trace their roots back to the VW Beatle and other vehicles, so we went out to some enthusiasts that just happened to design jet turbine blades for aircraft engines as their day jobs.
 Using the latest technology, they came up with a lightweight fan optimized not only for maximum airflow, but also to reduce drag and power usage, they basically bought the design into the 21st century.